Zbigniew Boniek: International career

+Player profile

 Style of play

 Although Boniek was usually deployed as a midfielder, he was also able to play as a forward.
 He preferred to operate between the lines in a free role, although he was a versatile player, capable of playing in several offensive and midfield positions on either flank or through the centre, and throughout his career he was deployed as an attacking midfielder, as a right winger, in a playmaking role as a central midfielder, as a centre-forward, or as a second striker; his Juventus manager, Giovanni Trapattoni, however, often struggled to find the most suitable position for him.

-Boniek was known for his extroverted personality and his trademark moustache, which made him a highly recognisable player.
-A tall, brave and hard-working footballer with a large, powerful, and slender physique, he was known for his blistering pace, acceleration, and quick reactions.
-In particular, Boniek was highly regarded for his ability to make sudden attacking runs to beat the defensive line and get on the end of his teammates' long passes, especially those of Michel Platini, with whom he formed a close friendship and formidable partnership at the Turin club, which made him lethal on counterattacks; this prompted Diego Maradona to describe Boniek as “one of the finest players of their generation.”
+Boniek was known for his moustache and distinctive appearance.
+He was a forward who played for Juventus alongside Michel Platini.
+Boniek was noted for his pace, movement, and ability to make attacking runs behind the defensive line, often connecting with long passes from Platini.
+Diego Maradona described Boniek as “one of the finest players of their generation.”

-A highly talented, creative, intelligent, and skilful footballer, he was one of the best dribblers of his time and also displayed superb technique, flair, and class.
-Although he was not a particularly prolific player, he was known for his eye for goal, and as his clinical finishing with either foot, as well as his head, which enabled him to maintain a consistent goalscoring rate throughout his career; he also earned a reputation for having the tendency to score decisive goals for his team in key matches.
+A skilful footballer, he is considered by some as one of the best dribblers of his time and also displayed his own technique, flair, and class.
+While not considered a prolific scorer, he was noted for his finishing ability with both feet and in the air, as well as a consistent goalscoring record across his career.
+He also developed a reputation for scoring in high-stakes matches.

 Despite his ability, at times he was also criticised, however, for being tactically undisciplined, inconsistent, too static in his movements off the ball, and for not being involved enough in his team's play during matches, which led him to struggle against opponents who did not give him a lot of space.

 The Juventus president at the time of Boniek's tenure with the club, Gianni Agnelli, nicknamed him Bello di notte ("Beauty at night", which is a play on the title of the Buñuel movie Belle de Jour) because of his excellent performances in European club tournament matches, which were played in the evening; indeed, during continental tournaments, his opponents usually allowed him more space and time on the ball than in Serie A, which allowed him to get forward, undertake individual dribbling runs and score goals himself, or drop deep, link up with midfielders and create chances or provide assists for his teammates, courtesy of his passing, vision, and clever movement.
 He was also nicknamed Zibì by the Italian press.

 Towards the end of his career, as he lost his pace, he often functioned in a defensive role as a sweeper.